Teamtailor/design-tokens/README.md

 Make sure to import the specific theme css files to be able to use functional color names.

-Css files are located here and are apply by using `.dark-theme` or `.light-theme`, on a wrapper.
+Css files are located here and are apply by using `.theme-light` or `.theme-dark`, on a wrapper.

 ```
-@teamtailor/design-tokens/output/light-theme.css';
+@teamtailor/design-tokens/output/theme-light.css';
-@teamtailor/design-tokens/output/dark-theme.css';
+@teamtailor/design-tokens/output/theme-dark.css';
 ```

 ## Configs